boris-kz/CogAlg/README.md

 Some other problems I have with current implementation of CapsNets:
 - they use CNN layers to recognize basic features, but a truly general method would apply the same principles on all levels of processing, any differentiation should be learned rather than built-in.
-- capsules contain the same probability and pose parameters on all layers, while I think the number of parameters should be incremental with elevation.
+- capsules of all layers contain the same parameters: probability and pose variables, while I think the number of parameters should be incremental with elevation.
-- the number of layers is pre-determined, while I think it should be incremental with experience: indefinite input flow.
+- the number of layers is pre-determined by design, while I think it should be indefinitely incremental with experience.

 My patterns have match instead of probability, a miss that includes pose variables, and selected properties of lower-level patterns.
 In my terms, Hinton’s equivariance is a match between misses: differences and distances.
-All these variables are derived by incrementally complex comparison: a core operation on all levels of CogAlg.
+All these variables are derived by incrementally complex comparison: core operation on all levels of CogAlg.
-My hierarchy is also dynamic: a pattern is displaced from a level by miss to new input, then forwarded to existing or newly formed higher level.
+My hierarchy is also dynamic: pattern is displaced from level by a miss to new input, then forwarded to existing or newly formed higher level.
 Which means that higher-level patterns include lower-level variables, as well as their derivatives.
 Thus, both hierarchy of patterns per system and sub-hierarchy of variables per pattern expand with experience.

 Another technique similar to mine is hierarchical clustering.
 But conventional clustering defines match as inverted difference between inputs.
 This is the opposite of ANN, which computes match but not coincident difference.
 And it’s also wrong: match is a common subset of comparands, distinct from and complementary to the difference between them.
 Both should be computed, because each has independent predictive value.

 *Some readers dismiss this outline as generalities, which lack a direct connection to my code.
 But I don’t see a disconnect, beyond simple adaptation to 2D or 3D format of the input.
 Please enlighten me, I will owe you big time.
 Of course, current code only covers first-level processing, but higher levels will be incremental in nature.
 Others complain about lack of math, but CogAlg must be selectively incremental, and complex math is not.
-For the same reason, I have no pseudo code: incremental means that low-level code must form and reform "architecture" from the input.*
+And I have no fixed high-level architecture: "incremental" means that low-level code must form and reform it from the input.*